Skip to main content

 Democracy

-Abraham Lincoln looked to national laws and the spirit of the Declaration at a time when the Constitution permitted slavery.
+Abraham Lincoln looked beyond the Constitution of his time to national laws and the spirit of the Declaration to reimagine our concept of government.

 The former foreign minister of Russia provides a unique look inside his country's leadership and reflects on the prospects for democracy there.